ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 - "The forces in molecular dynamics are approximated by simple empirical functions"
 ---
 ## Introduction
 Atoms and molecules, the building blocks of matter, interact with each other.
 They are attracted at long distances, but at short distances the interactions become strongly repulsive.
-In fact, there is no need to look for a proof of such interactions.
-We can observe results of these interactions indirectly with our own eyes every day.
-For example, due to the attractive forces water molecules stick together to form drops, which in turn rain down to fill rivers.
-Thanks to the strong repulsion, on the other hand, one liter of that very same water weighs always about 1 kg, regardless of how much pressure we use in trying to compress it.
+As a matter of fact, there is no need to look for a proof that such interactions exist.
+Every day, we observe indirect results of these interactions with our own eyes.
+For example, because of the attraction between water molecules, they stick together to form drops, which then rain down to fill rivers.
+On the other hand, due to the strong repulsion, one liter of the same water always weighs about 1 kg, regardless of how much pressure we use to compress it.

-Today, we carry out molecular modeling by following and analyzing dynamic structural models in computers.
+Nowadays, molecular modeling is done by analyzing dynamic structural models in computers.
 Historically, the modeling of molecules started long before the invention of computers.
 In the mid-1800's structural models were suggested for molecules to explain their chemical and physical properties.
-The first attempts to model interacting molecules go back to van der Waals' pioneering work, ["About the continuity of the gas and liquid state"](https://www.worldcat.org/title/over-de-continuiteit-van-den-gas-en-vloeistoftoestand/oclc/3301223) published in 1873.
-Using a simple state equation where the molecules were approximated as spheres attracting each other, he could predict gas-liquid phase transition.
+First attempts at modeling interacting molecules can be traced back to van der Waals' pioneering work ["About the continuity of the gas and liquid state"](https://www.worldcat.org/title/over-de-continuiteit-van-den-gas-en-vloeistoftoestand/oclc/3301223) published in 1873.
+In order to predict the transition from gas to liquid, he used a simple equation representing molecules as spheres that attract each other.
 We still use many of the conceptual ideas from over a century ago in modern molecular modeling and simulations.
-The size and the length of MD simulations has been recently vastly improved.
-Longer and larger simulations allow us to tackle wider range of problems under a wide variety of conditions.
+Recently, MD simulations have been vastly improved in size and length.
+Using longer simulations, we are able to study a broader range of problems under a wide range of conditions.

 ![MD-timeline: system-size vs. time]({{ page.root }}/fig/MD_size_timeline.png){: width="400" }

 Figure from: [AI-Driven Multiscale Simulations Illuminate Mechanisms of SARS-CoV-2 Spike Dynamics](https://youtu.be/EIReA3s1Nwk)

 One of the recent examples is simulation of the whole SARS-CoV-2 virion.
 The goal of this work was to understand how this virus infects cells.
 The MD simulations revealed conformational transitions of the spike protein, and its interactions with ACE2 receptors.
-The simulation showed how the receptor binding domain of the spike protein hidden from antibodies by polysaccharides spontaneously undergoes conformational transition that pushes it out of the glycan shield and thus enables interaction with ACE2 (angiotensin-converting enzyme) "receptors" of the host cells.
+The simulation revealed that the receptor binding domain of the spike protein, which is hidden from antibodies by polysaccharides, undergoes conformational transitions that push it out of the glycan shield and enable it to bind to ACE2 (angiotensin-converting enzyme) "receptors" of the host cells.
 The virion model included 305 million atoms, it had a lipid envelope of 75 nm in diameter with a full virion diameter of 120 nm.
-The multiscale simulations were performed using a combination of NAMD, VMD, AMBER, the Weighted Ensemble Simulation Toolkit and AI.
+The multiscale simulations were performed using a combination of NAMD, VMD, AMBER.
+State-of-the-art methods such as the Weighted Ensemble Simulation Toolkit and ML were used.
 The whole system was simulated on the Summit supercomputer at Oak Ridge National Laboratory for a total time of 84 ns using NAMD.
 In addition a weighted ensemble of a smaller spike protein systems was simulated using GPU accelerated AMBER software.

+This is one of the pioneering works examining the application of machine learning to MD studies.
+Machine Learning was used to identify pathways of conformational transitions between active and inactive states of spike proteins.
+A machine learning algorithm was trained on thousands of MD trajectories and then used to intelligently accelerate conformational sampling.

 ![Image: Simulation of SARS-CoV-2 with NAMD]({{ page.root }}/fig/Cov2-NAMD.jpg){: width="480" }

 Figure from [AI-Driven Multiscale Simulations Illuminate Mechanisms of SARS-CoV-2 Spike Dynamics](https://www.biorxiv.org/content/10.1101/2020.11.19.390187v1)

+#### Goals
-The goal of this workshop is to introduce you to the method of molecular dynamics simulations and guide you to using various molecular dynamics simulation packages and utilities including NAMD, VMD, and AMBER.
-We will show how to use Compute Canada clusters for all steps of system preparation, MD and data analysis.
-The focus will be on reproducibility and automation by introducing scripting and batch mode.
+In this workshop, you will learn about molecular dynamics simulations and how to use different molecular dynamics simulation packages and utilities, including NAMD, VMD, and AMBER.
+We will show you how to use Compute Canada clusters for all steps of preparing the system, performing MD and analyzing the data.
+The focus will be on reproducibility and automation through scripting and batch processing.

-In this first session will introduce the theory behind the method of MD.
-The objectives of this lesson is to give you a broad picture of the current methods of modeling the interactions between particles and simulating dynamics.
+The purpose of this first lesson is to introduce the theory underlying the MD method.
+In this lesson, you will gain an understanding of current methods for modelling particle interactions and simulating molecular dynamics.

 ## Force Fields
 Development of the method of molecular dynamics was largely driven by the desire to understand complex biological phenomena on the molecular level.
 To get insights into such processes simulations of large systems for a long time windows were required.